tc39/notes/meetings/2019-06/june-4.md

 - [PR](https://github.com/tc39/ecma262/pull/1504)
 - [slides (missing link)](???)

-MS: PR that modifies the spec to bring it to consistency with what most browsers should do.
+MLS: PR that modifies the spec to bring it to consistency with what most browsers should do.

-MS: the issue is 1495 notes that there is inconsistency.
+MLS: the issue is 1495 notes that there is inconsistency.
 PR 1504 brings it in.

-MS: Web platform tests currently behind experimental flag which would pass once this gets cleared up.
+MLS: Web platform tests currently behind experimental flag which would pass once this gets cleared up.

-MS: Problem in a nutshell: relates to how the hosts call out to (missed)
+MLS: Problem in a nutshell: relates to how the hosts call out to (missed)

-MS: At the top you can see that there's content-security header.
+MLS: At the top you can see that there's content-security header.

-MS: The way the spec is written an eval of a non-string value does not actually trigger the host callout.
+MLS: The way the spec is written an eval of a non-string value does not actually trigger the host callout.
 Evan of string takes different path than eval of non-string.
 Probably a specification bug.

-MS: Browsers differs on how this happens.
+MLS: Browsers differs on how this happens.
 Chrome and Safari allow it, FF is actually currently spec compliant and rejects it.

-MS: Went over a couple of possible ways to fix this.
+MLS: Went over a couple of possible ways to fix this.
 The one on the PR: simplify things.
 Two places in the spec text where eval called. (missed) and then there's indirect eval which only has access to global scope.

-MS: Changes the performeval callout to take (missed) so that it can call the post-environment.
+MLS: Changes the performeval callout to take (missed) so that it can call the post-environment.
 Today we fix both uses of PerformEval.
 We figured out a way to make it slightly cleaner.
 The PR is the authoritative one, but this is the gist of it.

-MS: If everybody agrees we can go and fix this, but I would love feedback.
+MLS: If everybody agrees we can go and fix this, but I would love feedback.

 MM: very suspicious about both realms as being listed as parameters of both functions.
 Seems to come from a misguided attempt by spec to reuse same internal mechanism (PerformEval) for both direct and indirect eval.